 Matching gifts can be a powerful tool for nonprofits.
-Corporate donation matching allows teams to amplify the value of individual donations and maximize their impact on the cause.
+Corporate donation matching and matching challenges allow teams to amplify the value of individual donations and maximize their impact on the cause.
 However, the matching gifts process can often be a complex and overwhelming one for donors—ultimately leading to billions of dollars in available match funding going unclaimed.
 In light of this challenge, it’s crucial to prioritize accessibility in matching gift fundraising to simplify participation where you can.

 We’ve written before on powerful ways to overcome common matching gift challenges and make the most of the opportunity for your mission.
 What you don’t want to do is cause supporters to face needless barriers due to an inaccessible matching gift experience.
 Thus, highly accessible software is a must-have in all situations.